FOR IMMEDIATE RELEASE

-GREENVILLE, SC AND BETHESDA, MD (DECEMBER 15, 2020) The U.S. Endowment for Forestry and Communities (Endowment) today released a new Request for Proposals (RFP) for the Enviva Forest Conservation Fund (the Fund). $500,000 is the targeted funding amount for 2021 grants to protect bottomland hardwood and other wetland forests in eastern North Carolina and southeast Virginia.
+GREENVILLE, SC (November 30, 2021) The U.S. Endowment for Forestry and Communities (Endowment) today released a new Request for Proposals (RFP) for the Enviva Forest Conservation Fund (the Fund). $500,000 funding will be awarded to protect bottomland hardwood and other wetland forests in eastern North Carolina and southeast Virginia.

-This is the sixth cycle of a $5 million, 10-year program, which was launched by Enviva Holdings, LP (Enviva), and the Endowment in 2015.
+This is the seventh cycle of a $5 million, 10-year program launched by Enviva Holdings, LP (Enviva), and the Endowment in 2015.
 Not-for-profit organizations, government agencies, and tribes are eligible to apply for grants.
-The deadline for proposals is January 29, 2021.
+The deadline for proposals is January 28, 2022.
 The RFP and additional materials are available on the Endowment’s website.

-Since its inception in 2015, the Enviva Forest Conservation Fund has supported 19 projects with approximately $2.2 million invested.
-Once completed, these projects will protect approximately 27,000 acres across North Carolina and Virginia.
-These protected forests help provide a clean drinking water source, act as a buffer to infrastructure during storms, and provide critical habitats for many species of wildlife while at the same time providing jobs and economic opportunity for rural families and private landowners.
+Since its inception in 2015, the Enviva Forest Conservation Fund has supported 24 projects with approximately $2.6 million invested.
+The projects funded to date by the Fund have protected about 31,000 acres across North Carolina and Virginia.
+These protected forests help provide a clean drinking water source, act as a buffer to infrastructure during storms, and provide critical habitats for many species of wildlife while at the same time providing jobs and economic opportunities for rural families and private landowners.

 About the Enviva Forest Conservation Fund

-The Enviva Forest Conservation Fund is a $5 million, 10-year program established by Enviva Holdings, LP in December 2015 to protect environmentally sensitive bottomland and wetland forests.
-Administered by the U.S. Endowment for Forestry and Communities, the Fund awards grants annually to nonprofit organizations and government agencies for conservation projects in North Carolina and Virginia.
+The Enviva Forest Conservation Fund is a $5 million, 10-year program established by Enviva in December 2015 to protect environmentally sensitive bottomland and wetland forests.
+Administered by the U.S. Endowment for Forestry and Communities, the Fund awards grants annually to nonprofit organizations and government agencies for conservation projects.
 Learn more at http://envivaforestfund.org.